-As I was researching for my last post, Important Words, Phrases, and Gestures to Know When Traveling, I was surprised at the numerous gestures throughout the world that may be complimentary in one location but misconstrued as offensive in the next.
+Recently, I was surprised at the numerous hand gestures throughout the world that may be complimentary in one location but offensive in the next.

 Though younger generations have been more educated in Western culture and are more aware of its derogatory meaning, older Asians using the “finger” are still commonplace.
 I don’t know the exact reasons why middle finger pointing is more common to Asians, but I have read that there are several possible answers.
 Accuracy was suggested, as the middle finger seems to be more accurate than the index finger when used for pointing.
 The justification for this answer was that the middle finger is less mistaken by persons the pointer is trying to guide.